 Founded in 1884, The Hong Kong Jockey Club is a world-class racing club that acts continuously for the betterment of our society.
 The Club has a unique integrated business model, comprising racing and racecourse entertainment, a membership club, responsible sports wagering and lottery, and charities and community contribution.
 Through this model, the Club generates economic and social value for the community and supports the Government in combatting illegal gambling.
-It is Hong Kong's largest single taxpayer, one of the city's major employers and one of the world's top ten charity donors.
+It is Hong Kong's largest single taxpayer, one of the city's major employers, and its Charities Trust is also one of the world's top ten charitable donors.

 The Club has long been a supporter of the city's arts, culture and heritage, which is a strategic focus of the Club’s Charities Trust.
 Through its support the Club aims to build a culturally vibrant Hong Kong, to enrich lives and to promote social inclusion.